kmgowda/SBK/README.md

 ```

 ## Design of SBK
-The SBK is the spin-off from pravega benchmark tool, refer to the paper : [[Distributed Streaming Storage Performance Benchmarking: Kafka and Pravega](https://www.researchgate.net/publication/338171860_Distributed_Streaming_Storage_Performance_Benchmarking_Kafka_and_Pravega)] to know the internal design details of SBK and comparision of Kafka and Pravega in terms of perofrmance benchmarking.
+The SBK is a spin-off from pravega benchmark tool, refer to the paper : [[Distributed Streaming Storage Performance Benchmarking: Kafka and Pravega](https://www.researchgate.net/publication/338171860_Distributed_Streaming_Storage_Performance_Benchmarking_Kafka_and_Pravega)] to know the internal design details of SBK and comparision of Kafka and Pravega in terms of perofrmance benchmarking.